-Washington resident Ed Viesturs is widely regarded as this country’s foremost high-altitude mountaineer.
-He is familiar to many from the 1996 IMAX Everest Expedition documentary and in 2002, he was awarded the historic Lowell Thomas Award by the Explorer’s Club for outstanding achievement in the field of mountaineering.
-In winning the award, he joined an elite group of climbers including Sir Edmund Hillary.
-In 1992 he was awarded the American Alpine Club Sowles Awards for his participation in two rescues on K-2.
+Ed Viesturs is widely regarded as America's foremost high-altitude mountaineer.
+He is familiar to many from the 1996 IMAX Everest Expedition documentary.
+In 1992 he received the American Alpine Club Sowles Award for his participation in two rescues on K2.
+In 2002, he received the historic Lowell Thomas Award by the Explorer’s Club for outstanding achievement in the field of mountaineering, joining an elite group of climbers including Sir Edmund Hillary.
+His achievements as an alpinist include seven summits of Mount Everest.

-During the 18 year span to climb the world’s highest peaks he went on 29 Himalayan expeditions and reached the summit on 20 of these occasions and stood on the top of Everest seven times.
-He climbs without benefit of an oxygen tank, which can be burdensome and potentially troublesome.
-Only a superior conditioned athlete can scale heights of 25,000 feet without artificial oxygen – a fact Viesturs has turned into an important metaphor for his audiences (i.e., that the key to the journey is in the time and energy invested in the preparation).
+During the 18 year span of Endeavor 8000, Viesturs was a member of 31 Himalayan expeditions to the 8000 meter peaks, reaching the summit on 21 of these.
+In January 2011 he led a climb of Vinson Massif, the highest peak in Antartica, at 16,066'.
+He climbs without bottled oxygen, which he feels is unwieldy and potentially troublesome.
+Only an extremely conditioned athlete can scale heights above 25,000 feet without supplemental oxygen – a fact Viesturs has turned into an important metaphor for his audiences: the key to the journey is in the time and energy invested in the preparation.

-Viesturs was born in 1959 and now lives on Bainbridge Island, Washington with his wife of 14 years, Paula, and their four children.
-He continues to go on adventures.
-On May 19th 2009 he made his 7th ascent of Everest.
-Most recently on August 5, 2010 made his 206th ascent of 14,410’ Mt.
+Viesturs was born in 1959 and now lives in Ketchum, Idaho with his wife of 24 years, Paula, and their four children.
+He continues to conduct speaking engagements, consult, go on adventures, and guide in Idaho and on Mt.
+Rainier.
+In August 2018, he made his 215th ascent of 14,410’ Mt.
 Rainier.

 "Our group of 280 people were all current or former CEO's of mid to large size companies.
 A group not easily impressed.
 We wanted a keynoter to open this conference of business leaders from all over the world who would be both inspiring and challenging.
 Ed Viesturs filled the bill perfectly!
 The fascinating presentation by this bright, articulate world class athlete had a great impact on the audience and got our conference off to an exciting start."